-This course is designed to present material to the pharmacy technician as it applies to the preparation and dispensing of pharmacologic agents.
-Drugs are discussed according to their classification, trade and generic name, drug action (mechanism), side effects, toxicity, and contraindications.
-Drugs will include review of prescriptions as well as non-prescription (over-the-counter) products.
+This course is a continuation of Pharmacology/Pharmaceutical Products I and covers the preparation and dispensing of pharmacologic agents.
+Drugs classification, trade and generic names, drag action, side effects, toxicity, and contraindications are covered in this course.
+PREREQUISITE: PHR110.
 GRADE REQUIREMENT: A MINIMUM GRADE OF "C" MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE PHARMACY TECHNICIAN PROGRAM, TO PROGRESS TO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE, AND TO PARTICIPATE IN PHR 131 CLINICAL ROTATIONS.